 Dividing the financial duties is a must in fraud prevention.
 When one person handles all parts of your nonprofit’s financial transactions and bookkeeping, it leaves your organization more vulnerable to fraud.
 Make sure that the person depositing funds into accounts is not also the person maintaining the records for those accounts.
-Have more than one set of eyes on time sheets and purchase authorizations.
+Have more than one set of eyes on timesheets and purchase authorizations.
 Your risk of check-related fraud can be decreased by authorizing more than one signer, as well as designating one person to write the checks and another person to sign them.

 Members of your nonprofit’s board of directors are there to support your mission, and one of the ways they do that is by making sure the organization’s finances are in order.
-At least one member of the board of directors should have a business background and be willing to regularly look over financial statements.
+At least one member of the board of directors should have a business background and be willing to regularly look over bank statements and financial statements.
 The board should be told to always look out for potential fraud and to report issues to management if any arise.

 Make it known that all employees must save receipts any time petty cash is used, supplies are purchased, or other expenditures are made.
 Also, if you hire outside contractors, be sure they provide you with an invoice for their work.
 Requiring a paper trail for each instance money is spent can help ensure all charges are legit.

 Take advantage of new banking and finance technology to help stop fraud in your nonprofit.
 Many banks and credit card companies offer the option for text or email alerts to be sent each time a purchase is made.
 Managers should opt to receive those alerts to keep tabs on expenditures.
 Financial management software has also come a long way in terms of fraud-prevention tools.
 See what your software can do to help you identify potential fraud.
 Inquire with your bank about positive pay opportunities, whereby the non-profit provides advance direction to the bank that checks have been wired with your bank

 Predictable routines are a fraudster’s delight.
 Mixing things up can help protect your nonprofit.
 Surprise financial reviews, cross-training team members on other jobs, and requiring all employees to use their vacation time are a few ways to prevent systemic fraud by adding an element of unpredictability.